brandon-gs/storymash-web/README.md

 - [ ] Create page for activate the account

+- [ ] Register page

+  - [ ] Disable all fields in register page while sending request

+- [ ] Activate account page

+  - [ ] If the account is already activated redirect to the next step page

 - [ ] Create login page

   - [ ] Create form login